 NOTE: Refer to the attached article to recover files from a non-bootable hard drive.

 To convert a non bootable disk to a bootable disk, we can use software programs and utilities available in the internet market.
 For example, some of the software is Unet bootin, Wubi installer, Kon boot, etc.

 To convert a bootable disk to a non bootable disk will be as easy as eating a piece of cake.
 To do this just connect the bootable drive as a secondary drive to a PC and then format it.
 Normally the booting program of a bootable disk is saved in the form of a file inside that storage drive.
 When the storage drive is formatted, all the data inside the hard drive is erased completely and a new fresh file system is structured for data usage.

-Suppose if you try to change the boot program file alone in a bootable disk, then you may be in a critical situation like missing the storage drive or storage the partition space permanently.
+Suppose you try to change the boot program file alone in a bootable disk, then you may be in a critical situation like missing the storage drive or storing the partition space permanently.

 Live Chat24/7 Support